 The monthly class schedule is perpetual for 12 months of the year and volunteers lead all the classes and activities.

 a) Education - Genealogy Studies Group, and Grief and Loss Support.

 g) Health and Personal Care - Diabetes Prevention Program, Foot Care, Blood Pressure Screenings, Grocery Shopping and Manicures.

 e) Outing Groups - Out to Lunch Group and Out to Culture Group

 Heritage Place also schedules 36-40 educational seminars and services throughout the year.
-Examples include Medicare Benefits, Tax Form Preparation Services, Avoiding Fraud, AARP Driver Safety Class, Breast Cancer Awareness, Diabetic Shoes, Battling Weight Gain, Medicare Open Enrollment, Organizing Legal Papers and Estate Sale Planning, Caregiver & Holiday Scams, Critical Care, and Disaster Preparedness.
+Examples include Medicare Benefits, Tax Form Preparation Services, Avoiding Fraud, AARP Driver Safety Class, Energy Assistance Program, Diabetic Shoes, Battling Weight Gain, Medicare Open Enrollment, Organizing Legal Papers and Estate Sale Planning, Caregiver & Holiday Scams, Critical Care, and Disaster Preparedness.

 Events are also an important part of the Senior Center Program providing opportunities for education, as well as, social interaction.
-Examples of annual events include Spring Fling, Holiday Celebration, Spring Trip, Summer Trip and Fall Trip.
+Examples of annual events include Spring Fling, Holiday Celebration and educational trips.

 PROGRAM IMPACT: At the end of fiscal year 2016-17, 97% of our Senior Center Program participants reported that participating in Heritage Place programs has helped them to stay socially active.